-At present, there are no approved stem cell therapies for MS. Stem cell therapy is in the experimental stage, and it’s important for people to have the best available information to understand this exciting area of research and make decisions related to this complex issue.
+At present, there are no approved stem cell therapies for MS. There are different types of stem cells and the effects of receiving them depend on additional factors, including the specific procedures used to prepare and administer them, and biological conditions in the person to whom they are given.
+Stem cell therapy is still in the experimental stage, so it’s important for people to have the best available information to understand this exciting area of research and make decisions related to this complex issue.

 Many experts in the MS community have expressed concern that: